nblmc/geoservices-docs/documentation/lmec-tools/atlascope/processing-atlases.md

 # File backup

 The various scripts and processes in this project generate many temporary working files that are worked with and stored locally.
-There is a backup strategy in place for data that should be archvied long-term:
+There is a backup strategy in place for data that should be archived long-term:

 ![file structure](https://geoservices.leventhalmap.org/docs/media/img/data-backup.png)